Payout to Madoff victims tops $7.2 bln

-NEW YORK (Reuters) - The trustee liquidating Bernard Madoff’s firm on Monday said he is distributing another $355.8 million to the swindler’s victims, bringing the total payout to more than $7.2 billion.
+NEW YORK, Feb 9 (Reuters) - The trustee liquidating Bernard Madoff’s firm on Monday said he is distributing another $355.8 million to the swindler’s victims, bringing the total payout to more than $7.2 billion.

 Irving Picard, the trustee, said the payout began on Feb.
 6, and covers claims by fraud victims with 1,077 accounts at the former Bernard L. Madoff Investment Securities LLC.
 Claimants will receive between $431 to $67.1 million.